PARC-Robotics/documentation-2025/docs/getting-started-tutorials/writing-your-first-ros2-package.md

 ## Moving the Robot Programmatically

-[Setting up your workspace](../getting-started-tutorials/setting-up-your-workspace.md) guide has already shown how to control the robot with keyboard using `teleop_twist_keyboard`.
+The [setting up your workspace](../getting-started-tutorials/setting-up-your-workspace.md) guide has already shown how to control the robot with keyboard using `teleop_twist_keyboard`.

 This guide will help you to move the robot by publishing commands to the `/robot_base_controller/cmd_vel_unstamped` topic programmically using Python.